SAP/openui5-docs/docs/App_Development_Using_SAP_Web_IDE_13ced94.md

 -   Extend SAP Web IDE with new plug-ins and templates

-A trial version of SAP Web IDE can be accessed through the SAP Business Technology Platform.

 For more information about SAP Web IDE, see the documentation for SAP Web IDE on the SAP Help Portal at [https://help.sap.com/viewer/p/SAP\_Web\_IDE](https://help.sap.com/viewer/p/SAP_Web_IDE).